 19. One of the most interesting facts about Rockefeller Center is that the legacy of the Elgin Botanical Garden, which was an innovative concept in the early 19th century, survives in Rockefeller Center’s rooftop and Channel Gardens.

-20. The total cost of the original plan, which including acquiring the land, demolishing some existing buildings, and constructing the new opera house, was estimated at $250 million.
+20. The total cost of the original plan, which included acquiring the land, demolishing some existing buildings, and constructing the new opera house, was estimated at $250 million.

 22. One of the original names given to the complex during the planning phase was “Metropolitan Square.”
 This was given after the name of the corporation that was formed for the project.